tonethar/IGM-330-Fall-2018/weekly/week-08A-notes.md

 # Week 8A - More ES6 Classes and Modules/Review for Midterm

 ## I. Overview
+- The midterm exam is next time - any questions?
+- The Project 2 requirements are posted here: [Project 2 - HTML5 Canvas Experience or Game](../projects/project-2.md) - and there is a discussion thread in mycourses where you will need to post whether you are working solo or with a partner
+- We will continue our discussion of JS objects and modules - [About this Canvas Sprites Tutorial Series](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-sprites-0.md)

 ## II.
 Required Reading & Assignments